 Content is the ultimate way to get your brand in front of your audience organically.
 The only problem is that your audience is blind to mediocre content and you could be spending hours creating videos, infographics, and blog posts that your audience does not even bother looking at.
 If you think I am talking about a worst-case scenario, you will be shocked to find out that this is actually the most common scenario.
-The flip side is that if you do take time to create content that resonates with your audience you will be heads and shoulders above your competitors.
+The flip side is that if you do take the time to create content that resonates with your audience you will be heads and shoulders above your competitors.

 Do you want to know how to create content that will resonate with your audience?
 Continue reading.